Nanomedicine: Sensing

 Nanotechnology-on-a-chip is one more dimension of lab-on-a-chip technology.
 Magnetic nanoparticles, bound to a suitable antibody, are used to label specific molecules, structures or microorganisms.
-In particular silica nanoparticles are inert from the photophysical point of view and might accumulate a large number of dye(s) within the nanoparticle shell.
-Gold nanoparticles tagged with short segments of DNA can be used for detection of genetic sequence in a sample.
+Silica nanoparticles, in particular, are inert from a photophysical perspective and can accumulate a large number of dye(s) within their shells.
+Gold nanoparticles tagged with short DNA segments can be used to detect genetic sequences in a sample.
 Multicolor optical coding for biological assays has been achieved by embedding different-sized quantum dots into polymeric microbeads.
 Nanopore technology for analysis of nucleic acids converts strings of nucleotides directly into electronic signatures.

 Sensor test chips containing thousands of nanowires, able to detect proteins and other biomarkers left behind by cancer cells, could enable the detection and diagnosis of cancer in the early stages from a few drops of a patient's blood.
 Nanotechnology is helping to advance the use of arthroscopes, which are pencil-sized devices that are used in surgeries with lights and cameras so surgeons can do the surgeries with smaller incisions.
 The smaller the incisions the faster the healing time which is better for the patients.
 It is also helping to find a way to make an arthroscope smaller than a strand of hair.

 Research on nanoelectronics-based cancer diagnostics could lead to tests that can be done in pharmacies.
 The results promise to be highly accurate and the product promises to be inexpensive.
 They could take a very small amount of blood and detect cancer anywhere in the body in about five minutes, with a sensitivity that is a thousand times better a conventional laboratory test.
 These devices are built with nanowires to detect cancer proteins; each nanowire detector is primed to be sensitive to a different cancer marker.
 The biggest advantage of the nanowire detectors is that they could test for anywhere from ten to one hundred similar medical conditions without adding cost to the testing device.
 Nanotechnology has also helped to personalize oncology for the detection, diagnosis, and treatment of cancer.
 It is now able to be tailored to each individual's tumor for better performance.
 They have found ways that they will be able to target a specific part of the body that is being affected by cancer.

 Sepsis treatment

-In contrast to dialysis, which works on the principle of the size related diffusion of solutes and ultrafiltration of fluid across a semi-permeable membrane, the purification with nanoparticles allows specific targeting of substances.
-Additionally larger compounds which are commonly not dialyzable can be removed.
+In contrast to dialysis, which works on the principle of the size-related diffusion of solutes and ultrafiltration of fluid across a semi-permeable membrane, the purification using nanoparticles allows specific targeting of substances.
+Additionally, larger compounds which are commonly not dialyzable can be removed.